wilkster/SnipShape/Readme.md

 Credits:
 Fanatic Guru / SKAN / iseahound plus
 The work of dozens of people inspired this script.
-Many of them listed in the threads below:
+Many of them sited/listed in the source code:

 | Script | Link |
 | ------ | ------ |